Peter M. Rhee: Research interests

-Rhee's areas of research interest include hemorrhagic shock; suspended animation for trauma; hemostatic agents; resuscitation immunology and formulation of resuscitation fluids; traumatic brain injury; transfusion and coagulopathy; trauma training; and advanced portable electronic medical devices including those for communication and documentation.
-His national interests include improved trauma treatment on Indian reservations, improved gun control and prevention of gun violence, suicide prevention and finally improved disaster preparedness.
 He is a founding member of the Tactical Combat Casualty Care Committee (TCCC) and his research interests have continued to focus on saving combat casualties.
 He has served on numerous National steering committees and national trauma research committees including the Defense Health Board's Subcommittee on Trauma & Injury, as well as the Federal Drug Administration's blood products advisory committee, the Resuscitation Outcomes Consortium's protocol review committee and the drug safety and monitoring board.